fraceTT77TT/Data-Science-Notebooks/Getting_Started_with_Python/readme.md

 Hello there!
-This notebook tests the basics of python and is probably the first step towards data science
+This notebook tests the basics of python and is probably the first step towards data science.